forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Prisoners of War
 *Zelensky: Ukraine guarantees three things to Russian prisoners*, 24.09.2022 23:22, <https://www.ukrinform.net/rubric-ato/3578996-zelensky-ukraine-guarantees-three-things-to-russian-prisoners.html>

-> The better the treating prisoners of war, the higher the chances for enemies to surrender.
-As entering the military at the front is still very bad regarding the overall expected value of the comfort as other outcomes are: living in dirt hole, dying, getting wounded, ... => Treating prisoners as good as possible is usually advantageous.
+> The better the treating prisoners of war, the higher the chances for enemies to surrender - especially in precarious situations.
+It does unlikely increase the attractiveness of military service for the opponent, as entering the front is still very bad regarding the overall expected value since other outcomes are: living in dirt hole, getting wounded, dying ... => Treating prisoners good and fair is usually advantageous.

+### Repulsive Warfare

-### Illegal Weapons
+### Illegal and repulsive Weapons

 ##### Guardian on Illegal Weapons
 *Ukraine destruction: how the Guardian documented Russia’s use of illegal weapons*